OpenStack is an open source platform for cloud computing. In this guide we will discuss how to use OpenStack to deploy a VM and then connect to it.

 Deploying a VM

-We will need to generate a key pair first.
+First, generate a key pair.
 Click on the Key Pairs tab and then click on Create Key Pair.

 When you create this Key Pair, a .pem file should automatically be downloaded.
 Take note of where this is downloaded, we will need this for later.
 This .pem file will allow us to SSH into our VM.